jfallmann/diffTF_Fork/docs/chapter2.rst

 Output
 ************************************************************

 The pipeline produces quite a large number of output files, only some of which are however relevant for the regular user.

-In the following, the directory structure and the files are briefly outlined.
+.. note:: In the following, the directory structure and the files are briefly outlined.
 As some directory or file names depend on specific parameters in the configuration file, curly brackets will be used to denote that the filename depends on a particular parameter or name.
 For example, ``{comparisonType}`` and ``{regionExtension}`` refer to the :ref:`parameter_comparisonType` and :ref:`parameter_regionExtension` as specified in the configuration file.

 Most files have one of the following file formats: